kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/dropdownlist.md

 #### Returns

-`Number` The index of the selected LI element.
+`Number` The index of the selected item, if called with no parameters.

+`undefined` If called with a parameter as a setter.

 ### setDataSource